 So many factors can affect childhood — and adult — success.
 Having a parent in prison can have a profound effect on a child’s path in life.

 The level of involvement a parent has in their child’s life can trickle down to many areas, including literacy.
-A child’s ability to read can be greatly affected by both parent literacy rates and factors such as the ability for parents and children to spend time reading together.
+A child’s ability to read can be greatly affected by both parent literacy rates and factors such as the ability of parents and children to spend time reading together.

 So what happens when parents are incarcerated?
 Up to 70% of U.S. inmates are functionally illiterate, and more than 800,000 state and federal inmates have children.
 More than 1 million children have parents that are incarcerated, and these numbers are increased when including other types of detention.
 One in 28 children in the U.S. have a parent behind bars — that’s a total of 2.7 million.
-This issue greatly affects the future levels of success for those children.
+This issue greatly affects the future levels of success of those children.

 Fourth-grade literacy measurements are often considered a yardstick for a child’s future achievement.
 Fully 68% of children in the U.S. do not meet the fourth-grade proficiency standard.
-These children are most likely to come from rural, low income or at-risk homes — including homes where one or both parents are incarcerated.
+These children are most likely to come from rural, low-income, or at-risk homes — including homes where one or both parents are incarcerated.

 How can these challenges be surmounted?
 A variety of programs across the country are helping to overcome these hurdles, assisting imprisoned parents with fostering and maintaining relationships, offering some semblance of normalcy, helping to build vocabulary and literacy skills, and assisting children to learn patience, listening skills, and how to use their imaginations.